-Our exhibition preview evenings were always busy and became a favourite opportunity for local artists and art lovers to meet and network, enjoy a drink and conversation whilst viewing some innovative art.
-Albert always enjoyed attending these evenings so our last one on March 2nd 2017 was tinged with some sadness that he was unable to attend due to his failing health.
-We all wish him well and say once again a huge Thank You to Albert.
+Our exhibition preview evenings became popular events, were always busy, becoming a favourite opportunity for local artists and art lovers to meet, network, enjoy a drink and conversation whilst viewing some innovative art.
+Albert always enjoyed attending these evenings, he and Carl would often sit and chuckle together, so our last one on March 2nd 2017 was tinged with some sadness that neither was able to attend due to their failing health.

 During our 6 years in Oxheys Mill we organised and ran 37 exhibitions, accommodated 27 resident artists, hosted 3 residencies, collaborated with 17 organisations, exhibited work from 111 artists.

 We ran 14 arts-related events including theatre, live music, poetry and creative writing, hosted 8 talks and welcomed over 3777 visitors.

 In March 2017 we sadly lost the use of the old factory mill on Stanhope Street due to its sale, so we have evolved into a peripatetic arts collective, now known simply as Oxheys.
 Watch for details of our future endeavours and do join our mailing list.